shimming-toolbox/shimming-toolbox-matlab/helpDocMd/README.md

 1. Clone this repository or download the source code.

-2. Start up MATLAB and add '/src/' folder to the MATLAB path recursively to include its subfolders:
+2. Start up Matlab and add the '/src/' folder to the path recursively to include its subfolders:
 `addpath(genpath( '.../src/' )  ;`

 ## Basics